bsctl/capsule-doc/docs/content/guides/flux.md

 ##### Create and impersonate privileged SA

-Then, what if a tenant tries to escalate by creating a privileged `ServiceAccount` inside on of his own `Namespace`s?
+Then, what if a tenant tries to escalate by creating a privileged `ServiceAccount` inside on of his own `Namespaces`

 A tenant could create a `ServiceAccount` in an owned `Namespace`, but he can't neither bind at cluster-level nor at a non-owned Namespace-level a ClusterRole, as that wouldn't be permitted by Capsule admission controllers.